kirstymcnaught/OptiKeyWiki/Home.md

 OptiKey is an assistive on-screen keyboard which runs on Windows.
 It is designed to be used with an eye-tracking device to bring keyboard control, mouse control and speech to people with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).

-It works out of the box once you have your eye-tracking device installed and allows selections to be made using physical buttons, dwell selection, etc. If you do not have an eye tracking device you can use OptiKey with a mouse.
+It works out of the box once you have your eye-tracking device installed and allows selections to be made using dwell selection, as well as physical buttons and assistive devices.
+If you do not have an eye tracking device you can use OptiKey with a mouse.

 OptiKey is fully open-source and free.
 Forever.